 For more information about the UCR and the NCVS, see The Nation's Two Crime Measures.

 On January 1, 2021, the SRS was retired, and the FBI UCR Program transitioned to incident-based submissions of reported crime data to the National Incident-Based Reporting System (NIBRS).
-For more information on the transition to NIBRS, see the National Crime Statistics Exchange (NCS-X) program page.
+For more information on the transition to NIBRS, see the National Incident-Based Reporting System (NIBRS) program page and the National Crime Statistics Exchange (NCS-X) program page.